ipfabric/docs/docs/support/security_bulletins.md

 A read-only user can create an escalated privilege account by taking advantage of token validation.

 Tokens issued in the web app are accepted without proper validation.
 Using that, users of any privilege level can call an API endpoint for creating a new admin user account using their token.
-Then it is possible to escalate their privilege by logging into the new account.
+Then it is possible to escalate their privilege by logging in to the new account.

 ## NIM-9023: API Token privilege escalation